 Get a notebook.
 Use it only for this, and not for other English writing practice.
 Each day (or whatever time interval you decide-twice a week, or 10x a month, etc.), give yourself a topic.
 For example, “My family,” or, “Plans for the weekend,” or, “Hopes for the future,” or, “My favourite book.”

 Then write about that topic for 5 minutes (or 10 minutes once you get used to it).
 Put away your cell-phone and dictionary.
-The goal is to write quickly.
+The goal is to write papers quickly like experts do online for students.
 Use only grammar and vocabulary that you know.
 If you don’t know how to spell something, just guess.
 It doesn’t matter.
 Focus on writing quickly!

 More ESL Writing Tips

-You can check out the book on Amazon:
+You can check out this book of writing tips for yourself over on Amazon: